 Technically and financially it makes sense to use one service provider and their recommended mix of devices.
 It ensures a single point of contact for support and service and an overall system guarantee, resellers can sell the service with confidence.

-VoiceHost believe this is an education issue.
+VoiceHost believes this is an education issue.
 “One of the areas where we see this the most is with the handset itself,” explained Charles Holland, Sales Manager of VoiceHost, “customers see prices online and believe a handset from one manufacturer is just like a handset from another.
 This simply isn’t the case.
-A high quality handset such as the snom 710 will retail around £99 and will have about a 5-year replacement cycle, which is effectively costing the customer less than £2/month.
+A high-quality handset such as the Snom 710 will retail around £99 and will have about a 5-year replacement cycle, which is effectively costing the customer less than £2/month.
 Buying a cheaper handset might look like an immediate £30-£40 saving but the quality will affect performance and its life cycle may be as little as a couple of years.
 Quality or performance issues cause dissatisfaction and replacement can disrupt the entire network.
 The message is simple.
 Pay the small premium for a quality product and your customers will be happier.
 Our resellers are recommended to use specific devices,” explained Holland, “We take a firm stand against certain non-approved products.”

 A service provider has daily access to a wide variety of vendors, they know if a product has build or support issues, they are aware of the expected product life.
 When you look at how quickly a device is going to need to be replaced a lower cost is often not a saving.
 The service is likely to degrade over time, problems can take a long time to solve, and customers unhappy because the reseller saved a tenner on a router or handset.